CleyFaye/boilerplate/README.md

 - port: port to listen to.
 Can be 0 to use a random available port
 - shutdownFunction: a function to call after the server stop listening
 - logger: a winston logger to log that the server started listening
+- noReady: if true, does not call `process.send("ready");` (used by PM2)

+The shutdown function can return a promise, and if it returns/resolve with `true` the process is left alive.
+Otherwise `process.exit()` is called after `shutdownFunction()` resolves/returns.

-The function returns a promise that resolve with the actual port used for listening when the server is started.
+The `appStart()` function returns a promise that resolve with the actual port used for listening when the server is started.

 The server is automatically registered using the `autoclose` part to stop when a SIGINT signal is received.